jaeksoft/opensearchserver/src/doc/en/documentation/api_v1/search.md

 ## Search API

-_**This API is deprecated, have a look at the [new RESTFul API](../api_v2/README.html)**_
+_**This API is deprecated, please refer to the [new RESTFul API](../api_v2/README.html)**_ instead.

     http://{server_name}:9090/select

 The Search/Select API is used to query and search the OpenSearchServer index.

 **Parameters:**
-- _**use**_ (required): It is the index name
+- _**use**_ (required): The name of the index.
 - _**login**_ (optional): The login parameter.
-This is required once you create a user.
+This becomes required once you create a user.
 - _**key**_ (optional): The key parameter related to the login (api key).
-This is required once you create a user.
+This becomes required once you create a user.
 - _**q or query**_ (optional): The query or keyword need to be searched.
-- _**qt (query template)**_ (required): The query template name which is used to load a pre-loaded settings for search.
+- _**qt (query template)**_ (required): The name of the query template used to load predefined settings for search.
-- _**start**_ (optional): The start parameter specifies that from which document the result need to be displayed.
+- _**start**_ (optional): This specifies from which document the results will be displayed.
-  - If the start value is 0 - The search result starts from 0.
+  - If the start value is 0 - The search results start from document #0.
-  - If the start value is 10 - The search result starts from 10.
+  - If the start value is 10 - The search results start from document #10.
-- _**rows**_ (optional): The rows parameter specifies the number of documents need to be returned.
+- _**rows**_ (optional): This specifies the number of documents to be returned.
-- _**lang**_ (optional):The language specified search.
-OpenSearchServer searches for particular document.
-For default is searches with all languages.
-The language can be "en"or "fr" which is an ISO 639-1 format.For more refer http://en.wikipedia.org/wiki/List_of_ISO_639-1_codes.
+- _**lang**_ (optional): A language restriction for this search.
+By default, OpenSearchServer searches among documents in all languages.
+The language can be given using the ISO 639-1 format, such as "en" or "fr".
+See http://en.wikipedia.org/wiki/List_of_ISO_639-1_codes for more.
-- _**collapse.mode**_ (collapse.mode): Collapsing the search result document.
+- _**collapse.mode**_ (optional): There are three ways of collapsing the search result documents:
-  - off : No collapsing .
+  - off : No collapsing.
-  - optimized: The consecutive documents will be collapsed with with specified field.
+  - optimized: Consecutive documents will be collapsed if they share the specified field.
-  - full: All the document with same fields collapsed.
+  - full: All documents sharing the specified field get collapsed.
 - _**collapse.field**_ (optional): The field for collapsing the returned search documents.
-- _**collapse.max**_ (optional): The collapse.max parameter specifies the number of consecutive documents needed for collapsing.
+- _**collapse.max**_ (optional): This specifies the number of consecutive documents that will trigger collapsing.
-- _**rf or fl (returned field)**_ (optional): The rf fields sets the fields that need to be returned.
+- _**rf or fl (returned field)**_ (optional): This sets the fields that need to be returned.
 - _**fq (filter query)**_ (optional): Adds a filter to the current call.
 The parameters can be used several times in the same call for successive filters.
-Example: This filter will keep only the documents which fit this query: &fq=color:green.
+Here is an example filter that only keeps the documents fitting the query: &fq=color:green.
 - _**fqn (negative filter query)**_ (optional): Adds a negative filter.
 The parameters can be used several times.
-Example: This filter will remove any documents which fit this query: &fqn=color:red.
+Here is an example filter that removes all documents fitting the query: &fqn=color:red.
 - _**sort**_ (optional): Controls the order of the results.
-Use the abbreviation + ou - to sort in ascending or descending order.
+Use the abbreviation + or - to sort in ascending or descending order.
 - _**facet**_ (optional): Enables faceting for the field passed as a parameter.
 You can add a number in parentheses to specify the minimum count.
-- _**facet.multi**_ (optional): Same as with parameter facet, for use with fields containing multiple values (multi-valued fields).
+- _**facet.multi**_ (optional): Same as with the facet parameter, but for fields containing multiple values (multi-valued fields).

-### Example
+### Examples

 **HTTP Request:**

-To search a keyword "a word" in french language:
+Searching for the keyword "a word" in French language documents:

     http://localhost:9090/select?use=index1&query=a+word&qt=template1&lang=fr

-Search with collapse mode:
+Searching with the collapse mode activated:

     http://localhost:9090/select?use=index1&query=a+word&qt=template1&collapse.mode=optimized&collapse.field=hostname&collapse.max=3

-Search documents with return fields:
+Searching documents using return fields:

     http://localhost:9090/select?use=index1&query=a+word&qt=template1&rf=date&rf=color

-Search documents with filters:
+Searching documents using filters:

     http://localhost:9090/select?use=index1&query=a+word&qt=template1&fq=date:20101201&fq=color:red

-Search documents with facets:
+Searching documents using facets:

     http://localhost:9090/select?use=index1&query=a+word&qt=template1&facet=color&facet.multi=date(1)

 **Using PHP:**

-To search a keyword "a word" in french language:
+Searching for the keyword "a word" in French language documents:
 ```php
 $search = new OssSearch('http://localhost:9090', 'index1');$result = $search->template('template1')
                  ->query('a word')